Oberon00/cpptutorial/doc/proc/functions.rst

 One thing to note is that when execution jumps to the called function (the :dfn:`callee`) the calling function's (the :dfn:`caller`'s) :ref:`scope
-<proc-ctrl-scope>` is left and with the callee, a new one is entered.
-Then,
+<proc-ctrl-scope>` is left and the callee's, is entered.
+Then, after completing
-after completing the callee's body, execution resumes in the callers scope.
-At runtime, this involves creating all variables defined inside the callee (reserving memory for them) when it is entered and destroying them (freeing the memory for them so that it can be reused later) when it exits.
+the callee's body, execution resumes in the callers scope.
+At runtime, this involves creating all variables defined inside the callee (reserving memory for them) when it is entered and destroying them (freeing the memory for them so that it can be reused later) when it exits (but not when it is just temporarily left for calling another function).
 This will be detailed further, when we also know about input parameters and return values.

 Parameters and arguments
 ========================

-Often, we do not want to do *exactly* the same thing multiple times but to reuse a certain behaviour with some small variations.
+Often, we do not want to do *exactly* the same thing multiple times but reuse a certain behaviour with some small variations.
 That's where function parameters come in.
 For example, for ``print_sepline`` we could want to parametrize the length of the seperator line and the character of which it is made.
 The following program demonstrates that: